 GDS to Report Fourth Quarter and Full Year 2022 Financial Results Before the Open of the U.S. Market on March 15, 2023

-/EIN News/ -- SHANGHAI, China, March 05, 2023 (GLOBE NEWSWIRE) -- GDS Holdings Limited (“GDS Holdings”, “GDS” or the “Company”) (NASDAQ: GDS; HKEX: 9698), a leading developer and operator of high-performance data centers in China, today announced that it will report its fourth quarter and full year 2022 unaudited financial results after the close of the Hong Kong market and before the open of the U.S. market on March 15, 2023.
+SHANGHAI, China, March 05, 2023 (GLOBE NEWSWIRE) -- GDS Holdings Limited ("GDS Holdings", "GDS" or the "Company") GDS HKEX: 9698))), a leading developer and operator of high-performance data centers in China, today announced that it will report its fourth quarter and full year 2022 unaudited financial results after the close of the Hong Kong market and before the open of the U.S. market on March 15, 2023.

 The Company's management will host an earnings conference call at 8:00 AM U.S. Eastern Time on Wednesday, March 15, 2023 (8:00 PM Hong Kong Time on the same day).